 Saudi Arabia is a member of the Gulf Cooperation Council (GCC).
 It is also a member of the Arab League, the Organization of Islamic Cooperation (OIC), the G20, the United Nations, World Trade Organization (WTO) and the Organization of Petroleum Exporting Countries (OPEC).
 Saudi Arabia will host the G20 in 2020.

-Australia and Saudi Arabia enjoy a friendly relationship.
-This is underpinned by commercial ties and supported by shared membership in the G20 as well as Australia's engagement with the GCC and OIC, which are both headquartered in Saudi Arabia (Riyadh and Jeddah respectively).
+Australia and Saudi Arabia enjoy a friendly relationship underpinned by commercial ties and supported by shared membership in the G20.
+This relationship is complemented by Australia's engagement with the GCC and OIC, which are both headquartered in Saudi Arabia (Riyadh and Jeddah respectively).

 People-to-people contacts are also an important aspect of the relationship, with over 4,500 Saudi enrolments at Australian education institutions in 2018.

-Saudi Arabia is Australia's second largest trading partner in the Middle East region.
+Saudi Arabia is an important trading partner in the Middle East region for Australia.
 There is significant potential for economic ties to grow, given areas of complementarity in agriculture, mining services, education and construction.
-The launch in April 2016 by the Saudi government of a plan (Vision 2030) for economic reform and diversification also provides potential opportunities for Australian business.
+Vision 2030 also provides potential opportunities for Australian business in priority sectors.

 With a population of around 33 million (2018) and nearly 20 per cent of the world's conventional oil reserves, Saudi Arabia is the Middle East's largest economy.
-Real GDP growth in 2017 was -0.7 per cent, with the economy having contracted as a result of continued low oil prices.
+Real GDP growth in 2018 was 2.2 per cent, with the economy having bounced back after a period of continued low oil prices.

 Trade and investment

-As Australia's second largest market in the Middle East, Saudi Arabia is an important trading partner for Australia.
-In 2016-17, the two-way goods and services trade totaled $2.14 billion.
-Passenger motor vehicles were Australia's largest commodity export to Saudi Arabia, worth $392 million in 2017.
-Saudi Arabia is also a substantial market for beef, sheep meat, barley, wheat, dairy products, cosmetics, pharmaceuticals, vehicle parts and accessories and vegetables.
+Saudi Arabia is an important trading partner for Australia.
+In 2018, the two-way goods and services trade totalled $1.74 billion.
+Saudi Arabia is a substantial market for beef, sheep meat, barley, wheat, dairy products, cosmetics, pharmaceuticals, vehicle parts and accessories and vegetables.

 Exports of services, notably education, are also significant.
-A large number of Saudi tertiary students study in Australia, mostly under the King Salman Scholarship Program (formerly known as either the Custodian of the Two Holy Mosques Scholarship Program or the King Abdullah Scholarship Program).
+A large number of Saudi tertiary students study in Australia, mostly under the King Salman Scholarship Program.
 In 2018, there were more than 4,500 Saudi enrolments in Australian educational institutions, with Saudi students representing the largest cohort from the Middle East region.
+Australia is now considered the third most popular destination for Saudi students, after the US and the UK.

-Saudi Arabia's needs are well suited to Australian capabilities.
-Saudi Arabia has a sound economy with a fast-growing and young population, a well-managed banking system, good infrastructure, and generally low import duties and barriers.
+Saudi Arabia's needs are well suited to Australian capabilities - a sound economy with a fast-growing and young population, a well-managed banking system, good infrastructure, and generally low import duties and barriers.
 Its business community is sophisticated and familiar with Western practices.
-Austrade is represented in both Riyadh and Jeddah.
+Austrade is represented in Riyadh.

 Information on doing business and opportunities in Saudi-Arabia